greenblat/vlsistuff/python-verilog/vpi3/README.md

     in ~/bin/ You will find pip3.10 - but it refuses to install packages, because of some SSH issue.
 I dont know how to solve that.
 If You do - share with me, please.

-9. in cadence or synopsys run scripts add add full path of "my_vpi3.so" - look in above directory for activation_cadence synopsys for example.
+9. in cadence or synopsys run scripts add add full path of "my_vpi3.so" - look in above directory for activation_cadence synopsys for example.;